ApoloniArt/ApoGalleria/README.md

 ![ApoGalleria](assets/overwrite.jpg)
 If you choose to overwrite the existing JSON/txt caption, you will be presented with a safety verification warning to avoid accidental overwrite.
-It informs you that the current selected image is the file which will be overwritten, this is **very important** to confirm, especially when mixing and compiling unique descriptions from multiple library images.
+It informs you that the current selected image is the file which will be overwritten, this is **very important** to confirm, especially when mixing and compiling unique descriptions from multiple library image/captions.

 ### Schema